-Administration of Double Blind Photographic Lineups

-- No information regarding the identification of the suspect will be revealed to the person administering the lineup. - The lineup administrator will conduct the lineup following the Sequential protocol, numbering each photo with the order in which it was presented to the witness. - The assigned investigator or anyone with knowledge of the suspect should not be allowed in the room at the time of the lineup administration. - The lineup administrator should give instructions to the witness by verbally reading the Witness Instruction Form to the witness and determine if they understand.
+- 1. Administration of Double Blind Photographic Lineups: - a.
+No information regarding the identification of the suspect will be revealed to the person administering the lineup. - b.
+The lineup administrator will conduct the lineup following the Sequential protocol, numbering each photo with the order in which it was presented to the witness. - c.
+The assigned investigator or anyone with knowledge of the suspect should not be allowed in the room at the time of the lineup administration. - d.
+The lineup administrator should give instructions to the witness by verbally reading the Witness Instruction Form to the witness and determine if they understand.
 The witness will then be asked to sign and date the form.

-- The lineup administrator will avoid any actions or comments that could be construed as an attempt to influence a witness to select a particular photo or to validate, invalidate or reinforce a selection that has been made by a witness. - If the witness identifies someone, the lineup administrator will then ask the witness to describe in their own words how confident they are of the identification. - Even if someone is identified, all of the photographs in the series will be shown. - The lineup administrator shall not provide any feedback about the lineup results to the witness.
+- e.
+The lineup administrator will avoid any actions or comments that could be construed as an attempt to influence a witness to select a particular photo or to validate, invalidate or reinforce a selection that has been made by a witness. - f.
+If the witness identifies someone, the lineup administrator will then ask the witness to describe in their own words how confident they are of the identification. - g.
+Even if someone is identified, all of the photographs in the series will be shown. - h.
+The lineup administrator shall not provide any feedback about the lineup results to the witness. - i.
 Once the sequential lineup process is complete, the lineup administrator should generate a report with the results of the sequential lineup, initial the back of each photograph for lineup verification in court and preserve the photo lineup as evidence.
-The original photographs should be secured as any other evidence with the originals being maintained as evidence and one complete copy placed into the case file
+The original photographs should be secured as any other evidence with the originals being maintained as evidence and one complete copy placed into the case file. - j.
 The administrator should not offer nor suggest that the eyewitness engage in another "lap," or viewing of the photographs.
 If the eyewitness should request a second lap of the photographs, one additional lap is permissible but in any event should not exceed two laps.
 If a witness requests a second lap, the entire series of photographs must be viewed by the witness in the same order in which they were shown originally.
 The witness must not be permitted to view just one photograph of the selection even if he or she requests to see just one photograph.

-Blind Folder Shuffle Procedure
+2. Blind Folder Shuffle Procedure

-When implementation of the Double Blind Photographic procedure is not practicable due to lack of manpower resources, limited number of officers on duty, a major crime where many officers are aware of the identity of the suspect or any other such circumstance, a Blind Folder Shuffle must be used.
+When implementing the Double Blind Photographic procedure is not practicable due to lack of manpower resources, limited number of officers on duty, a major crime where many officers are aware of the identity of the suspect or any other such circumstance, a Blind Folder Shuffle must be used.

-- The photograph of the suspect and the five or more fillers are each placed into separate, unmarked folders and shuffled by the administrator, who will number each folder according to the sequence in which they were shown to the witness. - The eyewitness should be instructed to remove each photograph, one at a time and view the single photograph. - At no time should the lineup administrator be able to determine which particular photograph is being viewed by the witness at a particular time. - If the blind method is not practicable, then the administrator must position himself or herself so as not to be able to give cues, consciously or subconsciously to the eyewitness such as his or her standing somewhere behind the eyewitness. - When the eyewitness concludes viewing a particular photograph, it should be placed back in the folder and returned to the administrator before viewing the next one. - Even if the eyewitness identifies a suspect part way through the entire series, he/she should be instructed to continue viewing the remaining photographs.
+The photograph of the suspect and the five or more fillers are each placed into separate, unmarked folders, and shuffled by the administrator, who will number each folder according to the sequence in which they were shown to the witness.

+The eyewitness should be instructed to remove each photograph one at a time and view the single photograph.
+At no time should the lineup administrator be able to determine which particular photograph is being viewed by the witness at a particular time.

+If the blind method is not practicable, the administrator must be in a position so as not to be able to give cues, consciously or subconsciously, to the eyewitness such as by standing somewhere behind the eyewitness.
+When the eyewitness concludes viewing a particular photograph, it should be placed back in the folder and returned to the administrator before viewing the next one.